jaeles-project/jaeles/README.md

 ### Credits

+* Special thanks to [chaitin](https://github.com/chaitin) team for sharing ideas to me for build the architecture.

 * React components is powered by [Carbon](https://www.carbondesignsystem.com/) and [carbon-tutorial](https://github.com/carbon-design-system/carbon-tutorial).

 * Awesomes artworks are powered by [Freepik](http://freepik.com) at [flaticon.com](http://flaticon.com).

 ## License